zhakamizhako/CanvasHUD/README.md

 ### Animations

 Typically, the way you would animate your gadgets/hud element/instrument is basically animating them from the 0 value, up to the maximum value in order for this to work.
-CanvasHUD/GaugeScript takes the values from the SaccAirVehicle components and translates these to a normalized parameter from 0~1f.
+CanvasHUD/GaugeScript takes the values from the SaccAirVehicle components and translates these to a normalized parameter from 0~1f (Where 0 is the first frame of the animation, .5 is the middle of the animation, 1 is the final frame of the animation)

 | Function          |Description| No. of Parameters |No. of dividers|Animation|Looped?|Parameter Range|
 |--|--|--|--|--|--|--|